Melechuga/leadership-training/_articles/stay_lean.md

 - Can the vendor aggregate the data or convert it into an anonymous or pseudonymous format?

 ---

 #### _Example: Signing a Petition_
-<p> Petitions often ask for the full home address of the signatory, when perhaps only the city, state, and zipcode (or zip +4) are needed to target action alerts..
+_Petitions often ask for the full home address of the signatory, when perhaps only the city, state, and zipcode (or zip +4) are needed to target action alerts..
 When petitions collect more data than they need, the third-party tool often has access to that data as well.
-If your goal is to amplify the voices of those who want to make a political statement, why not make sure you’re prioritizing their privacy at the same time? </p>
+If your goal is to amplify the voices of those who want to make a political statement, why not make sure you’re prioritizing their privacy at the same time?_

-<p> Chances are, if they’re signing your petition, they are either already a part of your membership or they follow your work closely.
-(And the odds are also high that their browser can, based on the first few characters typed, quickly pre-fill form fields on a petition page -- making it unnecessary for you to store and pre-populate that information.)</p>
+_Chances are, if they’re signing your petition, they are either already a part of your membership or they follow your work closely.
+(And the odds are also high that their browser can, based on the first few characters typed, quickly pre-fill form fields on a petition page -- making it unnecessary for you to store and pre-populate that information.)_

 ---

 ### C. Why are you collecting this data?